MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

-### 1. With events that couldn't be canceled
+### 1. With events that cannot be canceled

 For example, if you suppose to prevent the user from typing in a text input field, unfortunately, you cannot use `.preventDefault()` with the `input` event since it is not cancelable.

-In other word `input` event is a read-only property.
-As an alternative, you can simply use,
+In other words `input` event is a read-only property.
+As an alternative, you can use the `readonly` attribute like below.

 ```html